 This problem cannot be solved by building rights or fairness or desert into the theory of value.
 The five do not deserve to die, and they do deserve their lives, just as much as the one does.
 Each option violates someone’s right not to be killed and is unfair to someone.
 So consequentialists need more than just new values if they want to avoid endorsing this transplant.

 One option is to go indirect.
 A direct consequentialist holds that the moral qualities of something depend only on the consequences of that very thing.
 Thus, a direct consequentialist about motives holds that the moral qualities of a motive depend on the consequences of that motive.
 A direct consequentialist about virtues holds that the moral qualities of a character trait (such as whether or not it is a moral virtue) depend on the consequences of that trait (Driver 2001a, Hurka 2001, Jamieson 2005, Bradley 2005).
 A direct consequentialist about acts holds that the moral qualities of an act depend on the consequences of that act.
-Someone who adopts direct consequentialism about everything is a global direct consequentialist (Pettit and Smith 2000).
+Someone who adopts direct consequentialism about everything is a global direct consequentialist (Pettit and Smith 2000, Driver 2012).

 In contrast, an indirect consequentialist holds that the moral qualities of something depend on the consequences of something else.
 One indirect version of consequentialism is motive consequentialism, which claims that the moral qualities of an act depend on the consequences of the motive of that act (compare Adams 1976 and Sverdlik 2011).
 Another indirect version is virtue consequentialism, which holds that whether an act is morally right depends on whether it stems from or expresses a state of character that maximizes good consequences and, hence, is a virtue.

-The most common indirect consequentialism is rule consequentialism, which makes the moral rightness of an act depend on the consequences of a rule.
+The most common indirect consequentialism is rule consequentialism, which makes the moral rightness of an act depend on the consequences of a rule (Singer 1961).
 Since a rule is an abstract entity, a rule by itself strictly has no consequences.
 Still, obedience rule consequentialists can ask what would happen if everybody obeyed a rule or what would happen if everybody violated a rule.
 They might argue, for example, that theft is morally wrong because it would be disastrous if everybody broke a rule against theft.
 Often, however, it does not seem morally wrong to break a rule even though it would cause disaster if everybody broke it.
 For example, if everybody broke the rule “Have some children”, then our species would die out, but that hardly shows it is morally wrong not to have any children.
 Luckily, our species will not die out if everyone is permitted not to have children, since enough people want to have children.
 Thus, instead of asking, “What would happen if everybody did that?”, rule consequentialists should ask, “What would happen if everybody were permitted to do that?”
 People are permitted to do what violates no accepted rule, so asking what would happen if everybody were permitted to do an act is just the flip side of asking what would happen if people accepted a rule that forbids that act.
 Such acceptance rule consequentialists then claim that an act is morally wrong if and only if it violates a rule whose acceptance has better consequences than the acceptance of any incompatible rule.
 In some accounts, a rule is accepted when it is built into individual consciences (Brandt 1992).
 Other rule utilitarians, however, require that moral rules be publicly known (Gert 2005; cf. Sinnott-Armstrong 2003b) or built into public institutions (Rawls 1955).
 Then they hold what can be called public acceptance rule consequentialism: an act is morally wrong if and only if it violates a rule whose public acceptance maximizes the good.

 The indirectness of such rule utilitarianism provides a way to remain consequentialist and yet capture the common moral intuition that it is immoral to perform the transplant in the above situation.
 Suppose people generally accepted a rule that allows a doctor to transplant organs from a healthy person without consent when the doctor believes that this transplant will maximize utility.
 Widely accepting this rule would lead to many transplants that do not maximize utility, since doctors (like most people) are prone to errors in predicting consequences and weighing utilities.
 Moreover, if the rule is publicly known, then patients will fear that they might be used as organ sources, so they would be less likely to go to a doctor when they need one.
 The medical profession depends on trust that this public rule would undermine.
 For such reasons, some rule utilitarians conclude that it would not maximize utility for people generally to accept a rule that allows doctors to transplant organs from unwilling donors.
 If this claim is correct, then rule utilitarianism implies that it is morally wrong for a particular doctor to use an unwilling donor, even for a particular transplant that would have better consequences than any alternative even from the doctor’s own perspective.
 Common moral intuition is thereby preserved.

 Rule utilitarianism faces several potential counterexamples (such as whether public rules allowing slavery could sometimes maximize utility) and needs to be formulated more precisely (particularly in order to avoid collapsing into act-utilitarianism; cf. Lyons 1965).
 Such details are discussed in another entry in this encyclopedia (see Hooker on rule-consequentialism).
-Here I just want to point out that direct consequentialists find it weird to judge a particular act by the consequences of something else (Smart 1956).
-Why should mistakes by other doctors in other cases make this doctor's act morally wrong, when this doctor knows for sure that he is not mistaken in this case?
+Here I just want to point out that direct consequentialists find it convoluted and implausible to judge a particular act by the consequences of something else (Smart 1956).
+Why should mistakes by other doctors in other cases make this doctor’s act morally wrong, when this doctor knows for sure that he is not mistaken in this case?
 Rule consequentialists can respond that we should not claim special rights or permissions that we are not willing to grant to every other person, and that it is arrogant to think we are less prone to mistakes than other people are.
 However, this doctor can reply that he is willing to give everyone the right to violate the usual rules in the rare cases when they do know for sure that violating those rules really maximizes utility.
 Anyway, even if rule utilitarianism accords with some common substantive moral intuitions, it still seems counterintuitive in other ways.
 This makes it worthwhile to consider how direct consequentialists can bring their views in line with common moral intuitions, and whether they need to do so.

 Another popular charge is that classic utilitarianism demands too much, because it requires us to do acts that are or should be moral options (neither obligatory nor forbidden).
 (Scheffler 1982) For example, imagine that my old shoes are serviceable but dirty, so I want a new pair of shoes that costs $100.
 I could wear my old shoes and give the $100 to a charity that will use my money to save someone else’s life.
 It would seem to maximize utility for me to give the $100 to the charity.
 If it is morally wrong to do anything other than what maximizes utility, then it is morally wrong for me to buy the shoes.
 But buying the shoes does not seem morally wrong.
 It might be morally better to give the money to charity, but such contributions seem supererogatory, that is, above and beyond the call of duty.
 Of course, there are many more cases like this.
 When I watch television, I always (or almost always) could do more good by helping others, but it does not seem morally wrong to watch television.
 When I choose to teach philosophy rather than working for CARE or the Peace Corps, my choice probably fails to maximize utility overall.
 If we were required to maximize utility, then we would have to make very different choices in many areas of our lives.
 The requirement to maximize utility, thus, strikes many people as too demanding because it interferes with the personal decisions that most of us feel should be left up to the individual.

 Some utilitarians respond by arguing that we really are morally required to change our lives so as to do a lot more to increase overall utility (see Kagan 1989, P. Singer 1993, and Unger 1996).
 Such hard-liners claim that most of what most people do is morally wrong, because most people rarely maximize utility.
 Some such wrongdoing might be blameless when agents act from innocent or even desirable motives, but it is still supposed to be moral wrongdoing.
 Opponents of utilitarianism find this claim implausible, but it is not obvious that their counter-utilitarian intuitions are reliable or well-grounded (Murphy 2000, chs.
-1–4; cf. Mulgan 2001).
+1–4; cf. Mulgan 2001, Singer 2005, Greene 2013).